aiDAPTIV-Phison/aiDAPTIV/README.md

 ## System Requirements

-To ensure optimal performance and compatibility, aiDAPTIVLink requires the following hardware components:
+To ensure optimal performance and compatibility, aiDAPTIVLink requires the following software and hardware components:

+## 🧠 Operating System Compatibility

+aiDAPTIVLink is currently supported **only on Linux** systems.

+> ✅ **Recommended Distribution:** Ubuntu 24.04.3 LTS (Desktop or Server Edition)
+> ⚙️ **Kernel Version:** 6.14 or higher
+> 🚫 **Not supported:** Windows or macOS

+Before installing aiDAPTIVLink, ensure your environment meets the following requirements:
+---s

 ## ✅ Supported NVIDIA GPUs